WebAssembly/spec/spectec/test-prose/TEST.md

 2. Return j.

 unop_ nt_u1 unop_u1 i_u1
-1. If the type of nt_u1 is Inn, then:
+1. If nt_u1 is Inn, then:
   a.
 Let Inn be nt_u1.
   b.
 Let iN be i_u1.
   c.
 If (unop_u1 = CLZ), then: